micmejia/bible-dump/NKJV/Leviticus/Lev 23.md

 And on the fifteenth day of the same month _is_ the Feast of Unleavened Bread to the Lord; seven days you must eat unleavened bread.

 ###### 7
-On the first day you shall have a holy convocation; you shall do no [^a]customary work on it.
+On the first day you shall have a holy convocation; you shall do no customary work on it.

 ###### 8
 But you shall offer an offering made by fire to the Lord for seven days.
 The seventh day _shall be_ a holy convocation; you shall do no customary work _on it_.' " ## The Feast of Firstfruits